BBC Sport: Olympics

-The BBC showed the 2014 Commonwealth Games with more coverage than ever before.
-Coverage was similar to their coverage of the 2012 London Olympics.
-Live coverage was shown from 9.00 am to 10.30 pm on BBC One with coverage switching to BBC Two during news bulletins (1.00 pm to 1.45 pm, 6.00 pm to 7.00 pm and 10.00 pm to 10.30 pm).
-BBC Three broadcast alternative coverage from 9.00 am to 10.00 pm.

 Athletics

 The BBC covers events such as the Commonwealth Games, the World Athletics Championships, the European Athletics Championships, domestic British athletics and mass-participation events such as the London Marathon and the Great North Run.
 The BBC has the rights to show coverage of each Diamond League meeting on the red button, with the two British rounds and final two meetings live on BBC Two and selected meetings on BBC Three.

 Gabby Logan is the main host of the athletics coverage with, Michael Johnson and Denise Lewis the studio pundits.
 Steve Cram and Andrew Cotter commentate on track events alongside, Colin Jackson and Paula Radcliffe, with Steve Backley commentating on field events alongside Toni Minichiello.
 Jeanette Kwakye and Radzi Chinyanganya are the main interviewers.

 Golf

 The BBC no longer holds rights to live coverage of golf.
 Until 2019, live coverage of Saturday and Sunday's play in the US Masters, and highlights of Thursday and Friday's play were broadcast, with Sky Sports showing all four days of The Masters live.

 From 2020, Sky Sports have exclusive live coverage of all four rounds.
 Daily highlights aired on BBC TWO up to and including 2022.

 For 2017, they also showed all four days of the PGA Championship live.

 Until 2015, the BBC's coverage of The Open Championships was extensive with coverage broadcast live and uninterrupted on BBC Two between 9 am and 8 pm on Thursday and Friday and on BBC One on Saturday and Sunday.
 Since 2016, Sky Sports has exclusive UK rights to The Open with the BBC showing a two-hour highlights programme every night.
 The BBC also shows highlights of two other European Tour events held in Britain - the BMW PGA Championship and the Scottish Open.
 It also covers the Women's British Open.
 Eilidh Barbour is the lead presenter with commentary from, Andrew Cotter, Ken Brown, Paul Azinger, Maureen Madill and Wayne Grady.
 Rishi Persad is the reporter.

 The BBC also shows highlights of the Ryder Cup and has done so since 1997.
 The corporation had held the live rights from 1981 until 1993.